bit-2-bit/bitstamp-current-prices/README.md

 Files created are:

-* `jquery-bitstampCurrentPrices.0.2.1.js` - the 'developer' version.
+* `jquery-bitstampCurrentPrices.0.2.2.js` - the 'developer' version.
-* `jquery-bitstampCurrentPrices.0.2.1.min.js` The minified version for production use.
+* `jquery-bitstampCurrentPrices.0.2.2.min.js` The minified version for production use.
-* `jquery-bitstampCurrentPrices.0.2.1.min.map` The `sourcemap` file for debugging using the minified version.
+* `jquery-bitstampCurrentPrices.0.2.2.min.map` The `sourcemap` file for debugging using the minified version.

+## Errata
 ### Credits

 Written by [Dave Sag](http://cv.davesag.com) for [Bit2Bit](http://www.bit2bit.co).